hellowshay/hellowshay/README.md

 ---

 ## 📱 Featured Projects
-Below are some of the front-end applications I've built, featuring *StudyBuddy*, *SmartStock*, and *RMT Marketing System*.
+Below are some of the front-end applications I've built, featuring *StudyBuddy*, *Parking system*, and *RMT Marketing System*.

 I used Html, Css, React Native, Expo, Type Script, C# Visual Basic to build them